Alice Lake, BC - April 4th

-Join us at Alice Lake for Race #1 in the 5 Peaks BC Trail Running Series.
-Alice Lake is one of Squamish's sweet spots, surrounded by towering mountains, dense forests and endless trails for every trail type.
-This event has routes that circumnavigate the Four Lakes via the trail of the same namesake often touching the shoreline while weaving up and down the surrounding terrain.
-Distances for all ages, abilities, and ambitions.
-Sign up soon to secure your spot, sweet finisher swag, and save!
+Our 5 Peaks Trail Run has routes that circumnavigate the Four Lakes via the trail of the same namesake often touching the shoreline while weaving up and down the surrounding terrain.

 Race Distances and Maps:

-Click on the links below for maps, elevation gain and loss, and aid station locations.
+Click on the links below for maps, elevation gain and loss,

 Kids - 3 km

-Sport - 9.1 KM
+Sport Run or Hike - 9.1 KM

-Enduro - 12.6 KM
+Enduro Run or Hike - 12.5 KM

-Race distances and maps are subject to change based on trail conditions up to the day of the race.
+Race distances and maps are subject to change based on trail

-The race, which starts and finishes at the lakeside, flows along the beautiful double track of Alice Lake shoreline before connecting to the scenic Lost Lake shoreline.
+The course, which starts and finishes at the lakeside, flows along the beautiful double track of Alice Lake shoreline before connecting to the scenic Lost Lake shoreline.
 Continuing along, this flowy forest track brings runners past Fawn Lake, the third of the Four Lakes.
 A right turn at Fawn lake takes runners along more smooth, beautiful trails weaving through the trees and flowing to the edge of Edith Lake, the fourth lake in the group.
 Both the Sport and Enduro begin a short climb here before being directed to part ways.

 The Sport runners begin a gradual and playful descent down to the final kilometers of vibrant green single track along Hop Creek which leads you back to the finish line of warm smiles and tasty snacks where it all began!